AdisonCavani/ts-rest-api-client/README.md

 ## Usage

-Fully-working Node.js example is available in the [`src folder`](https://github.com/AdisonCavani/ts-rest-api-client/tree/master/src).
+Fully-working Node.js example is available in the [`src`](https://github.com/AdisonCavani/ts-rest-api-client/tree/master/src) folder.

 In the provided code sample, we utilize the [JSONPlaceholder API](https://jsonplaceholder.typicode.com) to simulate a RESTful backend and showcase how to perform CRUD operations on mock data.